 The maximum value of n for which the Max HE-MCS For n SS has a value that indicates support for that HE-MCS (0, 1, or 2 for HE-MCS 0-7, 1 or 2 for HE-MCS 8-9, 2 for HE-MCS 10-11) or

-The maximum supported NSTS as indicated by the value of the Tx NSTS field of the OM Control subfield sent by a non-AP STA.
+The maximum supported NSTS as indicated by the value of the Tx NSTS field of the OM Control subfield sent by a non-AP STA or by the EHT OM Control subfield combined with the OM Control subfield sent by a non-AP STA(#5536).

 NOTE 2—An HE-MCS indicated as supported in the Tx HE-MCS Map fields for a particular number of space-time streams might not be valid at all bandwidths (see 27.5 (Parameters for HE-MCSs)) and might be affected by 26.15.4.3 (Additional rate selection constraints for HE PPDUs).